Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

   <tr>
     <td>
       <p><b>21.</b> The tethers will disappear.</p>
-      <p>Move into the first set of explosions as another three white orbs will
+      <p>Move into the first set of orb explosions as another three white orbs
-      spawn in the previously unoccupied spots and telegraph an AoE.
+      will spawn in the previously unoccupied spots and telegraph an AoE.
 Simply avoid these.</p>
       <p>A 4-man tower will spawn in the center of the arena.</p>
     </td>